 Salvage title cars are vehicles that have been declared a total loss by an insurance company.
 It’s illegal to drive a car with a salvage title in Maryland.
 Since they’re so unsafe to drive, it’s also impossible to insure salvaged cars.

-How to Get a Rebuilt Title in Maryland
+How to Get a Rebuilt Title

 - Get your car the repairs it needs (be sure to keep all receipts and bills of sale for parts you used)